sabhafalki/Module-9-Challenge/README.md

 ## Summary ##
 - The summary Statistics for both the months June and December indicates that these two seasons had relatively warm temperatures and are good for business.

--The summary statistics of temperatures recorded by station for each month.This can help determine geopgraphically where in Oahu to build shop.
+- The summary statistics of temperatures recorded by station for each month.This can help determine geopgraphically where in Oahu to build shop.
 By comparing the variances in temperatures and the frequencies recorded, we can select the appropriate loction.<br>
 ![station](/surfs_up/Image/station.png) <br>
 ## Further Analysis ##